 32.11 If the recommendation is that the appointment be terminated, the matter shall be referred to the Board which shall be the only body with authority to terminate an appointment.
 The Board may also direct that the Race Official concerned is ineligible to be appointed as an World Sailing Race Official for such period of time as it thinks fit.

-32.12 A Race Official may appeal against any sanction imposed under Regulation 32, except a report to the Chief Executive Officer under Regulation 35, to the World Sailing Judicial Board.
+32.12 A Race Official may appeal against any sanction imposed under Regulation 32, except a report to the Chief Executive Officer under Regulation 35, to the World Sailing Disciplinary Tribunal.
 Any appeal must be lodged in writing with the Chief Executive Officer within thirty days of being notified of a written decision under this Regulation.
-Appeals to the Judicial Board shall be governed by its rules of procedure.
+Appeals to the Disciplinary Tribunalshall be governed by its rules of procedure.
 Until the determination of any appeal, the decision made under this Regulation shall remain in force.

 32.13 The submitter of a report shall be informed of the actions taken by World Sailing, unless the Chairman of the Race Officials Committee decides that this is inappropriate.
 After a decision has become final, it shall be published by the Chief Executive Officer, unless the Chairman of the Race Officials Committee decides that this inappropriate to do so.